 There are many different ways to explore Grand Canyon National Park.
 Adventure seekers can ride in helicopters above the canyon or on donkeys along the canyon’s paved trails.

 If you want a more relaxed adventure, you can hike along the Grand Canyon’s edge to get several viewpoints and then travel to the scenic views for stunning images.
-No matter how you choose to explore it, the Grand Canyon is an unforgettable experience.
+No matter how you explore it, the Grand Canyon is an unforgettable experience.

 13. Montezuma Castle National Monument